niradler/go-netbridge/README.md

 ## Overview

-`go-netbridge` is an open-source package that provides a two-way tunnel for HTTP requests, acting as a proxy over WebSocket.
+`netbridge` is an open-source package that provides a two-way tunnel for HTTP requests, acting as a proxy over WebSocket.
 This allows for seamless communication between HTTP clients and servers through a WebSocket connection.

 ## Features